Columbia College (Missouri): First-time applicants

 In 1991 the acceptance rate for first-time applications was 83%.
 However, in 2008, the acceptance rate became moderately selective, at 53% for first-time applicants.
 The average high school GPA for first-time applicants was 3.6 in 2023.

-Freshmen applicants need a high school GPA of 2.5 or 3.0 and a ACT of 21, or SAT score of 1060, or ranking in the top 50% of their graduating class.
+Freshmen applicants need a high school GPA of 2.5 or 3.0 and an ACT of 21, or SAT score of 1060, or ranking in the top 50% of their graduating class.
 If freshmen do not meet the ACT or SAT requirements, they need a successful completion of the following: